 Root mean square value of AC

-It is defined as that the value of a direct current which produces the same heating effect in a given resistor as is produced by the given alternating current when passed for the same time.
+It is defined as the value of a direct current that produces the same heating effect in a given resistor as is produced by the given alternating current when passed for the same time.